tracim/tracim/backend/doc/migration.md

 ## Postgresql Support for Real Enum Type

 PostgreSQL does support real enum whereas other database engines support enum as a "check" constraint.
-This means different code to support postgresql specificity in alembic.
+This means different code to support the specificities of PostgreSQL in alembic.

 creating enum is not too complex: